JavaScript

 This example has Keys (they’re explained in the next section, but take a look at them here first).

 After hitting Apply, the Total will be computed by that function.
-And it will recompute when the Elements change.
+And it will recompute when the Items change.

 Payload

 The payload, the argument passed to each function, describes the Group that houses the JavaScript function and its children.
-Each child is a description of either an Element, or a Nested Group.
+Each child is a description of either an Item, or a Nested Group.

-If you want Elements or Totals from other Groups, connect them to the Group with the function.
-By the way, those connected targets can be Hidden in Designer.
+If you want Items or Totals from other Groups, connect them to the Group with the function.

 Hidable children show up in the payload, so you can use them for API keys, tokens, etc.